 Legally speaking, since the Parent PLUS Loans that you took out on behalf of your child or children belong to you, any forgiveness eligibility will be based on your employment.
 As a quick recap, you must meet the following criteria to qualify for Public Service Loan Forgiveness:

--You must work for a government agency or for certain types of nonprofit organizations; work at least 30 hours per week for that agency or organization.
+- You must work for a government agency or for certain types of nonprofit organizations; work at least 30 hours per week for that agency or organization.

--You must have Federal Direct Loans (or consolidate other federal students loans to qualify).
+- You must have Federal Direct Loans (or consolidate other federal students loans to qualify).
 FFEL loans are not acceptable, nor are private student loans.

--You must repay your loans on an income-driven repayment plan (IDR); and make -120 qualifying payments (Roughly ten years; they do not have to be consecutive).
+- You must repay your loans on an income-driven repayment plan (IDR); and make -120 qualifying payments (Roughly ten years; they do not have to be consecutive).

-Click Here for more information about these requirements.
+Click Here: https://bysavi.zendesk.com/hc/en-us/articles/115005058474-What-is-Public-Service-Loan-Forgiveness-PSLF-and-how-do-I-know-if-I-m-eligible for more information about these requirements.